 It is important to note that convolution reverbs utilize impulse responses of all kinds.
 Beyond natural spaces, a convolution reverb could have impulse responses of spring reverb units, plates, amplifiers, and more.
 The creative possibilities are endless.

-Fun Fact – One of the very first real-time convolution processors was introduced back in 1999 by Sony and branded as the DRE-S777.
+Fun Fact – One of the first real-time convolution processors was introduced in 1999 by Sony and branded as the DRE-S777.

 Pros & Cons of Algorithmic Reverb

-The main advantages of algorithmic reverbs are that they are easy to use and they do not require any samples, which makes them much easier on your processing power.
-Plus they can be used in almost any situation due to the fact that they are so versatile.
+The main advantages of algorithmic reverbs are that they are easy to use and do not require any samples, making them much easier on your processing power.
+Plus, they can be used in almost any situation because they are so versatile.

 Almost every DAW out there comes with an algorithmic reverb plugin.
-You will use these more than convolution reverbs due to the fact that you can place them on multiple tracks without worrying about your session crashing.
+You will use these more than convolution reverbs since you can place them on multiple tracks without worrying about your session crashing.

-The main disadvantages of algorithmic reverbs are that they can sound cheap or fake and they can be difficult for beginners to master.
+The main disadvantage of algorithmic reverbs is that they can sound cheap or fake, which can be difficult for beginners to master.